jsta/rv/cran-comments.md

-## Resubmission
+## Submission
-rv was recently archived and removed from CRAN.
-I have been in contact with the original maintainer Jouni Kerman who has agreed to make me the new maintainer.
-They are willing to respond to email inquiries on this point.
-This is the second attempt at resubmission.
-In response to the initial attempt more details have been added to the DESCRIPTION file.
+The purpose of this package update is to resolve the CRAN check warnings about dots in documentation objects.

 ## Test environments
-* ubuntu 14.04 (on travis-ci), R 3.5.2
+* ubuntu 16.04 (on travis-ci), R 3.6.2
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.